AI-Hypercomputer/xpk/README.md

 Creating Filestore storage and attaching it to workload can be achieved in two steps:

 * Create a simple Storage, that attaches existing filestore instance to your workloads.
 User must specify `--type=gcpfilestore`.
-This command will create a new instance of Filestore, which you can find in your gcp console, or by running `here is the command for listing filestore instance`
+This command will use existing instance of Filestore, which you can find in your gcp console, or by running `gcloud filestore instances list`.
+Manifest file containing Filestore details must be provided.
+To see examples of manifest file please visit [this guide](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/filestore-csi-driver#access) or

     ```shell
-    python3 xpk.py storage create fs-storage-attach --project=$PROJECT
+    python3 xpk.py storage attach fs-storage-attach --project=$PROJECT
     --cluster=xpk-test --type=gcpfilestore --auto-mount=false \
     --mount-point='/test-mount-point' --readonly=false \
     --manifest='examples/storage/filestore-manifest-attach.yaml'